chidiya21/Chatbot-Project_Elite-101-Work/README.md

 This repository contains my prework for the Code2College Elite 101 Class (2023)

 ## Description
-(Start of a) chatbox to help seat guests at restaurant, give menus, take orders, and total the price
+(Start of a) chatbot to help seat guests at restaurant, give menus, take orders, and total the price

 ## Usage
 Run this command to execute the application: